 In addition to the changes in mean climatological states, the variability of the climate system is an important feature of climate change.
 This variability of the climate system is subject to various drivers.
-Variability can be caused by natural forcings on different

-- 30 time scales, such as changes in solar radiation or volcanic eruptions.
-Variability of single components of the climate system can also be caused by the redistribution of heat and momentum between and within different components (e.g. ocean and atmosphere) of the coupled climate system, referred to as unforced internal variability.
+Variability can be caused by natural forcings on different timescales, such as changes in solar radiation or volcanic eruptions.
+Variability of single components of the climate system can also be caused by the redistribution of heat and momentum between and within different components (e.g., ocean and atmosphere) of the coupled climate system, referred to as unforced internal variability.
 Next to these variations, anthropogenic changes in greenhouse gas concentrations contribute to a changing climate.
-Climate variability can be sampled on different time scales from hours and days up to multi-decadal variations. - 35 For impact-analysis of climate change, the future development of inter-annual variability (IAV) is of utmost importance in addition to changes in the mean climate state.
-Particularly increases in the IAV can be crucial for many impact sectors, as it makes it much harder for stakeholders to plan from year to year.
-In this study, daily data are used to calculate six indicators: summer and winter mean surface air temperature (tas) and accumulated seasonal precipitation (pr), as well as two indicators for climatological extremes with high societal impact: the number of heatwaves per year (tas-HW-Nr) and the maximum length of dry periods per year (pr-DP- - 40 MAX), see Table 1 for definitions.
-Heat waves can cause an increase of health problems and even fatalities among the population, as well as damages in infrastructure (e.g. highways) and ecological problems, as seen during the most recent heatwaves in Europe (e.g. 2003, 2018, 2019).
+Climate variability can be sampled on different timescales from hours and days up to multi-decadal variations.

+For impact analysis of climate change, the future development of interannual variability (IAV) is of utmost importance in addition to changes in the mean climate state.
+Particularly increases in the IAV can be crucial for many impact sectors, as this makes it much harder for stakeholders to plan from year to year.
+In this study, daily data are used to calculate six indicators (summer and winter mean surface air temperature (tas) and accumulated seasonal precipitation (pr)) and two indicators for climatological extremes with high societal impact: the number of heat waves per year (tas-HW-Nr) and the maximum length of dry periods per year (pr-DP-MAX); see Table 1 for definitions.
+Heat waves can cause an increase in health problems and even fatalities among the population, as well as damage to infrastructure (e.g., highways) and ecological problems, as seen during the most recent heat waves in Europe (e.g., 2003, 2018, 2019).
 Long dry periods can have major impacts on ecology, forestry, agriculture, drinking water supply, power plant cooling outages, transport on rivers and many more.
-All these sectors should implement adaptation strategies to face changing climatic conditions, including IAV. - 45 Early studies with regional climate models from PRUDENCE showed a distinct increase in IAV for the 21st century in summer temperatures (Fischer and Schär, 2009; Fischer and Schär, 2010; Vidale et al., 2007) as well as decreasing winter temperature variability (Vidale et al., 2007).
-Later work with ENSEMBLES models revealed a less pronounced increase in summer temperature variability (Fischer et al., 2012).
+All these sectors should implement adaptation strategies to face changing climatic conditions, including IAV.

+Early studies with regional climate models from PRU-DENCE showed a distinct increase in IAV for the 21st century in summer temperatures (Fischer and Schär, 2009, 2010; Vidale et al., 2007) as well as decreasing winter temperature variability (Vidale et al., 2007).
+Later work with ENSEM-BLES models revealed a less pronounced increase in summer temperature variability (Fischer et al., 2012).
 Analysis of SMILEs also showed future increases in variability of European summer temperatures with increasing global warming (Suarez-Gutierrez et al., 2018; Yettella et al., 2018).
-Holmes et al. (2016) and Tamarin-Brodsky et - 50 al. (2020) also find increasing temperature variability in summer and decreasing variability in winter for the future.
-European winter temperature variability already today decreased since the pre-industrial era in another large climate model ensemble (Bengtsson and Hodges, 2019).
+Holmes et al. (2016) and Tamarin-Brodsky et al. (2020) also find increasing temperature variability in summer and decreasing variability in winter for the future.
+European winter temperature variability has already today decreased since the pre-industrial era in another large climate model ensemble (Bengtsson and Hodges, 2019).

-For large areas of the globe, including Europe, an increase in precipitation variability from daily to multi-decadal time scales is expected due to higher temperatures (Pendergrass et al., 2017).
+For large areas of the globe, including Europe, an increase in precipitation variability from daily to multi-decadal timescales is expected due to higher temperatures (Pendergrass et al., 2017).
 However, Ferguson et al. (2018) find significant changes in the IAV of monthly precipitation only in a small fraction of CMIP5 models for a western European domain until the end of the 21st century.
 Earlier analysis with regional climate models revealed future increases in summer and decreases in winter for IAV of precipitation over similar domains as used in this study (Giorgi et al., 2004).